What is extended detection and response (XDR)?

 XDR monitors data in an enterprise’s technology environment, from endpoint devices and firewalls to cloud and some third-party applications.
 XDR identifies incidents and threats across the environment and collates related occurrences, optimizing the number of security alerts and allowing security teams to understand a cyberattack more clearly.

 XDR allows enterprises to respond automatically or manually to threat incidents.
-According to preset conditions, XDR can remediate threats by blocking IP addresses or mail server domains, quarantining devices, among other actions.
+XDR can use preset conditions to quarantine devices and remediate threats by blocking IP addresses or mail server domains.
 Security analysts can also review incident reports and recommended solutions and act accordingly.

 Top XDR use cases